sayan0506/Autoencoder-and-PCA-comparative-study/README.md

 # Autoencoder-and-PCA-comparative-study
-Implementation of the paper "Reducing the Dimensionality of Data with Neural Networks" by G. E. Hinton and R. R. Salakhutdinov
+Inspiring from the paper "Reducing the Dimensionality of Data with Neural Networks" by G. E. Hinton and R. R. Salakhutdinov

 **References:**